 Documented Pattern

-The UPEPA Stay Saginaw County Completely Ignored
+The UPEPA Stay Saginaw County Has Not Enforced

 On May 6, 2026, I filed a UPEPA special motion in Case No. 25-2441-CZ.
 The Uniform Public Expression Protection Act, codified at MCL 691.1851 through 691.1867, provides that the filing of such a motion automatically stays all proceedings pending resolution of the motion.
 The stay is not discretionary.
 It is triggered by the filing.
-It has been in effect since May 6, 2026.

-Ellison’s second show cause motion was filed the SAME day as the UPEPA motion — May 6, 2026 — the same day a process server was also dispatched to Williams’ home in Kalamazoo County.
+Ellison’s second show cause motion was filed the same day as the UPEPA motion, May 6, 2026, the same day a process server was also dispatched to Williams’ home in Kalamazoo County.
 The third show cause was adjourned when Judge Borrello recused.
 The fourth was filed on May 28, 2026, twenty-two days into the stay period.
 Under MCL 691.1857, each of those motions is void by operation of statute.

-Interestingly, Judge Gafkay and Philip L. Ellison both hold adjunct faculty appointments at Saginaw Valley State University.
-That relationship was NOT disclosed to me when the case was assigned to Judge Gafkay.
-It was NOT disclosed before Judge Gafkay signed Ellison’s ex parte show cause order.
-I learned of it through independent research after the order was already signed and my Emergency Restraining Order Request was once again ignored.
+Judge Gafkay and Philip L. Ellison both hold adjunct faculty appointments at Saginaw Valley State University.
+That relationship is documented in their respective professional biographies on their own websites.
+It was not disclosed to me when the case was assigned to Judge Gafkay.
+It was not disclosed before Judge Gafkay signed Ellison’s ex parte show cause order on her first day on the case.
+I discovered it through independent research after the order was already signed and filed a disqualification motion under MCR 2.003 on May 28, 2026.

 Michigan’s judicial disqualification rule, MCR 2.003, requires disqualification not only when actual bias is demonstrated but when the circumstances would cause a reasonable person to question the impartiality of the proceeding.
-A judge and an attorney who share a professional academic appointment at the same university, in a proceeding where that attorney is seeking to incarcerate the opposing party, meet that standard.
-The fact that this relationship was not disclosed before the judge’s first act in the case — signing Ellison’s ex parte order — makes it worse.
-So I filed an emergency disqualification motion on May 28, 2026.
+A judge and an attorney who share a professional academic appointment at the same university, in a proceeding where that attorney is seeking to incarcerate the opposing party, presents exactly that question.
+The fact that this relationship was not disclosed before the judge’s first act in the case was signing Ellison’s ex parte order compounds the concern.

 The Venue Argument